 Serena P. Hallowell is a partner in the New York office of Labaton Sucharow and Head of the Direct Action Litigation Practice and a member of the securities class action litigation group.
 Serena focuses on complex litigation, prosecuting securities fraud cases on behalf of some of the world's largest institutional investors, including pension funds, hedge funds, mutual funds, asset managers, and other large institutional investors.
 She also regularly advises and/or represents institutional investors who are seeking counsel on evaluating recovery opportunities in connection with fraud-related conduct.
-In addition to her active caseload, Serena serves as Co-Chair of the Firm's Women's Networking and Mentoring Initiative and is actively involved in the Firm’s summer associate and lateral hiring programs.
+In addition to her active caseload, Serena serves as Co-Chair of the Firm's Women's Networking and Mentoring Initiative and oversees the Firm’s summer associate and lateral hiring programs.